hanane-issa/python-crash-course/_build/html/_sources/README.md

 # python-crash-course
-Online python crash course for new CDT students
+Online python crash course for new CDT students [in development]